pbalapra/dl-pbl/README.md

 ##### Hierarchically connected network with previous layer only connection (HPC)

 We assume that the outputs at each altitude level depend not only on the 16 near-surface variables but also on the altitude level below it.
 To model this explicitly, we develop a domain-aware DNN variant in which 17 neural block are connected as follows: the input to an ith (i>1) neural block comprises input neural layer of 16 near-surface variables and the 5 outputs of the i-1th neural block.
 The first neural block, which is next to the input layer, receives only inputs from the input neural layer of 16 near-surface variables.
-See Figure 1b for an example.
+See the following figure for an example.

 ![alt text](https://github.com/pbalapra/dl-pbl/blob/master/images/pbl_hpc.pdf.jpg "HPC")

 ##### Hierarchically connected network with all previous layers connection (HAC)

 We assume that the outputs at each PBL depend not only on the 16 near-surface variables but also on all altitude levels below it.
 The input to an ith neural block comprises input neural layer of 16 near-surface variables and all outputs of the {1, 2,…, i-1} neural blocks below it.
-See Figure 1c for an example.
+See the following figure for an example.

 ![alt text](https://github.com/pbalapra/dl-pbl/blob/master/images/pbl_hac.pdf.jpg "HAC")